Transactional Outbox Pattern in Microservices

 They are not.

-the business change and the durable record that the event still needs to be published.
+Instead, it makes one thing atomic: the business change and the durable record that the event still needs to be published.

 That is usually the difference between a system that silently loses cross-service truth and one that degrades in a visible, recoverable way.